paritoshkroy/nimble-virtual-2020/README.md

  - Install NIMBLE (see below)
  - Install additional packages (see below and check back for updates)
  - Download these materials [UNDER CONSTRUCTION]
+ - (Optional) Join a slack workspace for the workshop [UNDER CONSTRUCTION]

 All materials for the workshop are here [UNDER CONSTRUCTION].
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/nimble-training/nimble-virtual-2020/archive/master.zip).